How To Use GoFundMe To Start Or Fund A Business In 10 Steps

 5) Offer Multiple Reward Tiers

 Remember when I said that GoFundMe donors are motivated mainly by the desire to do good?
 While this may be the case, you’re still competing for the limited attention of donors with all the other campaigns listed on the site.
 That’s where rewards come into play.

 With GoFundMe, as with Kickstarter and many other crowdfunders, you can offer multiple levels of rewards to those who contribute to your campaign.
-This means that you can offer increasingly higher-value rewards to people who donate larger amounts of money.
+That means you can offer increasingly higher-value rewards to people who donate larger amounts of money.
 My advice would be to take advantage of this crowdfunding feature and offer multiple reward tiers to your would-be donors.
 Give people a reason to feel invested in your success!

 While branded trinkets and t-shirts might draw some people in, rewards that give people a taste of your product or service are even better.
 Give discounts, coupons, or gift cards for whatever you have to offer.
 Get people in the habit of frequenting your business, and they’ll be more likely to give you their business on an ongoing basis.

 6) Refine Your Campaign Pitch

 When creating your GoFundMe campaign page, you’ll want to make it as appealing as possible.

-- Post A Fun Campaign Video: Keep it to around two minutes, so you don’t lose viewers’ fickle attention.
+- Post A Fun Campaign Video: Keep it to around two minutes so that you don’t lose viewers’ attention.
 Don’t be afraid to show a personal touch, as people prefer authenticity and humor to slick sales pitches.
 You should at least allude to the personal challenges you’ve faced in growing your business.
 After all, this is GoFundMe; tugs on the ol’ heartstrings are expected.